Rugby union in Italy: Prehistory

 This game was apparently a Romanized version of a Greek game called phaininda.
 The general impression from ancient descriptions is of a game quite similar to rugby.
 Additional descriptions suggest a line was drawn in the dirt, and that the teams would endeavor to keep the ball behind their side of the line and prevent the opponents from reaching it.
 This seems rather like an 'inverted' form of football.
 If the opponents had the ball on their side of the line, the objective would seem to be to get in and "pass" it to another player, or somehow get it back over the line.

 Another remote Roman ancestor of rugby may be a game called trigon, which involved three players passing a ball to one another by hand.
 The ball was usually small and hard, but occasionally it was a follis or large bladder-ball.

 Italy is home to a number of forms of traditional football, some of which have features which are more similar to rugby, than to association football, such as handling the ball.
-A prime example of this is calcio fiorentino played in Florence.
+A prime example of this is Calcio Storico Fiorentino played in Florence.
 The Piazza Santa Croce of Florence is the cradle of this sport, that became known as giuoco del calcio fiorentino ("Florentine kick game") or simply calcio ("kick").
 The first official rules of calcio fiorentino were recorded in 1580, although the game had been developing around Florence for some time before that date.
 The game involved teams of 27 kicking and carrying a ball in a giant sandpit set up in the Piazza Santa Croce in the centre of Florence, both teams aiming for their designated point on the perimeter of the sandpit.